Skip to content

 Avanet

-This article explains how to set up STAS (Sophos Transparent Authentication Suite) on a Sophos Firewall running SFOS.
-In this tutorial, STA Suite is installed on the Active Directory server.
+This article shows how to set up STAS (Sophos Transparent Authentication Suite) on a Sophos Firewall.

 Requirements

-• Sophos Firewall with SFOS 16.5 or higher
+• Sophos Firewall with SFOS 16.5 or later

 • Mode: Gateway